tkonolige/multigrid_bundle_adjustment/README.md

 ## Datasets

-The `ba-problems` directory contains test datasets stored with git-lfs.
-To download the datasets, use `git lfs pull --exclude=`.
-You will need these datasets to run the preconditioner benchmarks.
+The `ba-problems` directory contains test datasets.
+Unfortunately they are too large to store on github.
+Contact me if you want access to them.